-Policy H8: Provision of new student accommodation

-- Planning permission of new student accommodation will only be granted in locations that are on or adjacent to the existing university or college campus, in the city centre or on a site which is allocated in the development plan. - Further, planning permission will only be granted for student accommodation if, student accommodation will be restricted in occupation to full-time students enrolled in courses of one academic year or more and will be of 20 or more bedrooms. - Planning permission will not be granted for developments that would lead to the loss of student accommodation unless new student accommodation is available for occupancy within a reasonable timeframe.

-Policy H9: Linking the delivery of new/redeveloped and refurbished university academic facilities to the delivery of university-provided residential accommodation

-- Planning permission will only be granted for new/redevelopment of refurbished academic, research or administrative accommodation for the University of Oxford where it can demonstrate that the new accommodation would not generate or facilitate the increase in student number or that the number of their full-time students living in Oxford at non-university accommodation does not exceed 2,500.
-This threshold will be reduced to 1,500 at 1st April 2022. - For Oxford Brookes, planning permission for new academic space again will also be granted if the no increase in students
+Policy H8: Provision of • Planning permission of new student accommodation will only new student be granted in locations that are on or adjacent to the existing accommodation university or college campus, in the city centre or on a site which is allocated in the development plan. • Further, planning permission will only be granted for student accommodation if, student accommodation will be restricted in occupation to full-time students enrolled in courses of one academic year or more and will be of 20 or more bedrooms. • Planning permission will not be granted for developments that would lead to the loss of student accommodation unless new student accommodation is available for occupancy within a reasonable timeframe.
+Policy H9: Linking the • Planning permission will only be granted for delivery of new/redevelopment of refurbished academic, research or new/redeveloped and administrative accommodation for the University of Oxford refurbished university where it can demonstrate that the new accommodation would academic facilities to the not generate or facilitate the increase in student number or that delivery of university- the number of their full-time students living in Oxford at non- provided residential university accommodation does not exceed 2,500.
+This accommodation threshold will be reduced to 1,500 at 1 st April 2022. • For Oxford Brookes, planning permission for new academic space again will also be granted if the no increase in students is demonstrated.

-- is demonstrated.
 However, the number of full-time students living in Oxford in non-university provided accommodation should not exceed 4,000 at the time of the application.
-The threshold will increase to 4,500 if on 1st April 2023 a scheme to net increase of student bedrooms has not been developed at Clive Booth Student Village and/or Oxford Brookes is able to demonstrates that they are unable to secure additional nomination rights. - The reference to students not living in accommodation provided by either University of Oxford or Oxford Brookes excludes those students who were residents in Oxford before applying to study at the university and continue to live at their pre-application home address while studying. - 1.10 Policy H9 only applies to university students on full-time taught degree courses of an academic year or more, as these are the categories of student the Council deem most suited or likely to living in student accommodation.
+The threshold will increase to 4,500 if on $1^{\rm st}April2023$ a scheme to net increase of student bedrooms has not been developed at Clive Booth Student Village and/or Oxford Brookes is able to demonstrates that they are unable to secure additional nomination rights. • The reference to students not living in accommodation provided by either University of Oxford or Oxford Brookes excludes those students who were residents in Oxford before applying to study at the university and continue to live at their pre-application home address while studying.

+- 1.10 Policy H9 only applies to university students on full-time taught degree courses of an academic year or more, as these are the categories of student the Council deem most suited or likely to living in student accommodation.
 Therefore, student teachers, medical students, placement students and post-graduate research students are not among those covered by the policy as they could also be deemed as employees of the university. - 1.11 These student accommodation policies were based on the evidence base conducted in January 2017 in the Cambridge Centre of Housing & Planning Research (CCHPR) Assessment for Student Housing Demand and Supply, which was prepared for Oxford City Council.
 This report expected student growth at each university of 1 to 2% per annum.
 The assessment also found that 37% of all students in Oxford are at various other non-university institutions. - 1.12 The principal effects of the policy framework have been to control the locations and occupancy of new student accommodation in Oxford; and to limit growth in students at the universities who would result in additional accommodation needs.
 The Council needs to consider through the preparation of the new Local Plan 2040 whether these policies remain appropriate.